krishnakokila1990/SAA/README.md

     ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/828628b0-1eef-4484-89d0-6a7315cad598/e0648773-fe0c-44e4-b3f4-e8ff3d615c62/45e5743b-2e5c-40b8-92cc-dc3b83e67c64.png)

-- Elastic
-Load Balancing (ELB)
+- Elastic Load Balancing (ELB)
 - AWS Global Accelerator
     - The addresses are assigned to your accelerator for as long as it exists, even if you disable the accelerator and it no longer accepts or routes traffic.
     - Does health checks for TCP only – not UDP.
     - By default, AWS Global Accelerator is protected by AWS Shield Standard, which minimizes application downtime and latency from denial-of-service attacks by using always-on network flow monitoring and automated in-line mitigation.
     - You can also enable AWS Shield Advanced for automated resource-specific enhanced detection and mitigation, as well as 24×7 access to the AWS DDoS Response Team (DRT) for manual mitigations of sophisticated DDoS attacks.
-- AWS
+- AWS PrivateLink
-PrivateLink
+    - AWS PrivateLink **provides private connectivity between virtual private clouds (VPCs), supported AWS services, and your on-premises networks without exposing your traffic to the public internet**
 - Amazon Route 53
     - Offers
         - Domain name registry.